monte-language/monte/docs/source/intro.rst

 Why not Monte?
 --------------

-Monte assumes automatic memory management; the current implementation uses the pypy garbage collector.
+Monte assumes automatic memory management; the current reference implementation uses the PyPy garbage collector, and any other implementation will have to choose a similar scheme.
 As such, it is not a good language for low level machine manipulation.
 So do not try to use Monte for writing device drivers.

-And Monte's performance is currently quite unfavorable compared to raw C, but it is designed to compete with other JIT-compiled VM languages.
+Monte's performance is currently quite unfavorable compared to raw C at the moment, and additionally, Monte's target niches are largely occupied by other dynamic languages with JIT-compiler-based runtimes, so it is not a design goal to compete with C or other memory-unsafe languages.

 Preface to Monte Documentation
 ------------------------------

 We begin with an introduction to practical E programming.
-Comparisons to python are frequent, so some understanding of python is desirable.
+Comparisons to Python are frequent, so some understanding of Python is desirable.

 Later sections form the :ref:`spec` and the :ref:`stdlib`.